IMSY-DKFZ/xilens/docs/source/developer_guidelines.rst

 Now you can navigate to doc/build and open `index.html` to access the documentation.
-The documentation corresponding to the develop branch is also hosted in online: `SUSICAM documentation <https://imsy.pages.dkfz.de/issi/susicam/>`_.
+The documentation corresponding to the develop branch is also hosted in online: `XiLens documentation <https://imsy.pages.dkfz.de/issi/xilens/>`_.

 Contributing a feature/bug fix
 ==============================
 If you have doubts on how to finish your feature branch, you can always ask for help

 #.
-Create issue on `GitHub <https://git.dkfz.de/imsy/issi/susicam/-/issues>`_, if a task does not exist yet.
+Create issue on `GitHub <https://git.dkfz.de/imsy/issi/xilens/-/issues>`_, if a task does not exist yet.
 #.
 Assign the task to you.
 #.
 Create a fork of the repository.
 #.
 Create a new branch.